ADVANCED STATISTICS AND DATA ANALYSIS - 2021/2

 Module code: PSY2017

 The module involves a combination of 2-hour lectures and 2-hour workshops.
 Each week, lectures cover a specific statistical topic or concept.
 The theoretical and mathematical basis is explored using research examples and other types of illustrative example.
 Technological aids will also be incorporated to further student-centred interaction.
 The workshops focus on 'practising' the theoretical content of the preceding lecture.
-Datasets are explored and analysed using SPSS in a student-led approach that is guided by tutors.
+Datasets are explored and analysed using Jamovi in a student-led approach that is guided by tutors.
 Together, lectures and workshops provide knowledge of statistical analyses from both a theoretical and practical perspective, resulting in a broader understanding of advanced statistical methods in psychology.

 NG-KNIGHT Terry (Psychology)